 The new Plaza Hotel opened in October 1907, exactly seventeen years after the first Plaza hotel opened.
 As one of New York’s most prestigious hotels, it welcomed numerous celebrities, including the Beatles, Eleanor Roosevelt, Mark Twain, Groucho Marx and F. Scott Fitzgerald.
-The Plaza Hotel became a celebrity with iconic status itself and featured in numerous movies including ‘The Great Gatsby’, ‘Crocodile Dundee’, ‘Breakfast at Tiffany’s’, ‘Plaza Suite’ and ‘Home Alone’.
+The Plaza Hotel became a celebrity with iconic status itself and featured in numerous movies including ‘The Great Gatsby’, ‘Crocodile Dundee’, ‘Breakfast at Tiffany’s’, ‘Plaza Suite’ and ‘Home Alone 2’.

 A New York Landmark

 In 1969 the Plaza Hotel became the first hotel in New York designated as a city landmark.
 Only the exterior was protected though, so when plans were made in 2005 to convert the hotel into an apartment building, some of the interior was also given landmark status.
-Eight of the Plaza’s most famous rooms are now protected, including the Oak Room (a large dining room), the Edwardian Room (with views of Central Park) and the famous Palm Court (originally known as the tea room).
+Eight of the Plaza’s most famous rooms are now protected, including the Oak Room (a large dining room), the Edwardian Room (with views of Central Park) and the famous Palm Court (originally known as the tearoom).

 The hotel’s historical rooms have been restored to their original 1907 appearance.
 Even the magnificent Palm Court’s glass ceiling, which was removed in the 1940s, has been recreated.
-The total cost of the conversion is estimated to be around $400 million.
+The total cost of the conversion was estimated to be around $400 million.